Joseph456D/Meteor-Shooter-game/README.md

 -Added restart option to play the game again without reruning the file

+-Change ship, buttons and meteor size to dynamic (score's box is still static has to change it)

+-Add mute button on the left-bottom corner

 # Still in progress features

--Change ship,buttons and meteor size to dynamic

 -Add the start button

 -Add pause menu (mute, score, high score, time, achievement tab,  restart, quit)

--Add mute button on the left-bottom corner

 -Achievements and achievements tab (opened by a button on right corner)